mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 - refactoring
 - ingredient-phrase-tagger
 - ingredient parsing
+- docker
+- coveralls
+- coverage
 header:
   teaser: images/resurrecting-3/cover.jpg
   og_image: images/resurrecting-3/cover.jpg
 ---

-In this post, I show how to make it safe to modify the low-level logic of a legacy Python library.
-And I'll address the strange issues that arise when you combine Docker with code coverage tools.
+In this post, I show how I began refactoring a legacy Python library.
+As I refactored, I added unit tests to lock in my understanding of the code and to prevent regressions in behavior.
+Below, I'll also show how I overcame the strange issues that arose when I ran code coverage tools within a custom Docker container.

 This is the final post in a three-part series about how I resurrected [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
 Read [part one](/resurrecting-1/) for the full context, but the short version is that I discovered an abandoned library and brought it back to life so that it could power my SaaS business: